open/close all folders

 - The Smart Guy: The right head.

 - Smart People Wear Glasses: The right head.

 - Toothy Bird: Apparently a trait of their species.

 - The Voiceless: None of the heads spoke a single word throughout the entire episode.

 Jay and Captain Lazzo

-Two multi-armed aliens who use Eustace and Muriel as lab rats in order to cure a disease affecting their species that causes their extra arms to keep punching themselves.
+Voiced by: ???Two multi-armed aliens who use Eustace and Muriel as lab rats in order to cure a disease affecting their species that causes their extra arms to keep punching themselves.

 Creature in the Wall